We Are Redifing Inclusion

-Our Vision is for all children to experience life integrated with their peers
+Our Vision is for all children to experience life actively while building compassion through movement

 KIoC partners with movement-based extracurricular programs who are excited to provide services to children with and without special needs.
 We support extracurricular programs to teach, instruct, or coach all children, regardless of their physical, cognitive, or social-emotional limitations.
 More specifically, we train the program staff, lead constructive conversations about diversity and special needs, and provide ongoing support to the programs as needed.
 When programs feel confident in their ability to welcome and accept the differences in every child, they are ready to make a permanent change towards being inclusive.

 Our Current Extracurricular Program Partners